Public and Regulatory

 Professional qualifications & appointments

-- Attorney-General’s Junior Counsel to the Crown (Regional Panel) 2012
+- Member of the Attorney General’s Regional Panel of Junior Counsel to the Crown 2012 – 2018.

 - Chancery Bar Association

 Matthew Cannings is qualified to accept instructions directly from members of the public and professional clients under the Direct Public Access scheme.More Information

 Four 3PB Barristers appointed as Deputy District Judges

 National chambers 3PB Barristers – formerly 3 Paper Buildings – has seen four of its barristers appointed as Deputy District Judges in a single round of app...Read more